Anusha-2311/resume_matcher_ai/README.md

 ## 📌 Overview

-This project is designed to automate resume screening by extracting important information (Skills, Experience, Education, Projects), predicting job roles, and checking alignment with job descriptions using similarity metrics.
+This project is designed to automate resume screening by extracting important information (Skills, Experience, Education, rojects), predicting job roles, and checking alignment with job descriptions using similarity metrics.

 ---